Bank of Montreal Can Raises Position in Amcor plc (NYSE:AMCR)

 Insider Buying and Selling

-In related news, CEO Ronald Stephen Delia sold 177,185 shares of the firm’s stock in a transaction dated Monday, September 12th.
-The stock was sold at an average price of $12.41, for a total value of $2,198,865.85.
-Following the sale, the chief executive officer now directly owns 1,700,000 shares of the company’s stock, valued at $21,097,000.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Amcor news, CEO Ronald Stephen Delia sold 177,185 shares of the firm’s stock in a transaction dated Monday, September 12th.
+The shares were sold at an average price of $12.41, for a total value of $2,198,865.85.
+Following the completion of the sale, the chief executive officer now directly owns 1,700,000 shares in the company, valued at $21,097,000.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 In other Amcor news, CEO Ronald Stephen Delia sold 177,185 shares of the firm’s stock in a transaction dated Monday, September 12th.
 The shares were sold at an average price of $12.41, for a total value of $2,198,865.85.
 Following the completion of the sale, the chief executive officer now directly owns 1,700,000 shares in the company, valued at $21,097,000.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Also, insider Eric V. Roegner sold 1,035,748 shares of the firm’s stock in a transaction dated Friday, August 26th.
 The stock was sold at an average price of $12.58, for a total transaction of $13,029,709.84.
 Following the completion of the sale, the insider now owns 278,308 shares of the company’s stock, valued at $3,501,114.64.
 The disclosure for this sale can be found here.
 Insiders have sold 2,875,352 shares of company stock valued at $35,464,186 over the last ninety days.
 0.61% of the stock is owned by insiders.

-AMCR has been the topic of a number of research reports.
-Bank of America upgraded Amcor from an “underperform” rating to a “buy” rating in a research report on Thursday, October 13th.
+AMCR has been the topic of a number of recent research reports.
+TheStreet raised Amcor from a “c+” rating to a “b-” rating in a research note on Thursday, November 10th.
 Morgan Stanley cut Amcor from an “overweight” rating to an “equal weight” rating in a research note on Thursday, August 4th.
-Macquarie cut Amcor from an “outperform” rating to a “neutral” rating in a research note on Thursday, August 18th.
-TheStreet raised Amcor from a “c+” rating to a “b-” rating in a research note on Thursday, November 10th.
-Finally, Jefferies Financial Group cut Amcor from a “hold” rating to an “underperform” rating in a research note on Thursday, August 18th.
+Jefferies Financial Group cut Amcor from a “hold” rating to an “underperform” rating in a research note on Thursday, August 18th.
+Bank of America raised Amcor from an “underperform” rating to a “buy” rating in a research note on Thursday, October 13th.
+Finally, Macquarie cut Amcor from an “outperform” rating to a “neutral” rating in a research note on Thursday, August 18th.
 One analyst has rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $12.15.

 Amcor Profile